Specialised Foundation Programme

 KEY DATES TO BE AWARE OF

-Registration will be open on Oriel between 25th August and 7th September 2022.
+Registration will be open on Oriel between 12th September - 20th September 2023.

 The recruitment cycle is managed nationally by the UK Foundation Programme Office www.foundationprogramme.nhs.uk however in addition to this Foundation Schools run their own shortlisting process.